CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 <SNIP>
 ```

-It seems that we have some executables that we can write to, such as `/usr/local/nagios/bin/npcd` and were also present in our `sudo -l` list:
+It seems that we have some executables that we can write to, such as `/usr/local/nagios/bin/npcd` that they were also present in our `sudo -l` list:

 ```bash
 (root) NOPASSWD: /etc/init.d/npcd start